Pear Cider Recipe

 What kind of pears?

-I used anjou pears, but any pear should work.
-I like anjou because they’re juicy, sublty sweet and have a citrus-like flavor.
+I used Anjou pears, but any pear should work.
+I like Anjou because they’re juicy, subtly sweet, and have a citrus-like flavor.

 You should use ripe pears.
-Even pears that are overripe will work.
+Even overripe pears will work.

 If all you can find are super sweet pears, you can add citrus to balance the sweetness.